Nightmares in Children – Causes and Solution

 - Reading Happy Stories: Reading happy stories before bedtime uplifts a child’s mood and fills his mind with positive thoughts before sleeping which keeps bad dreams at bay.

-- Avoid Scary Shows and Books: Do not allow the child to watch scary shows or read scary stories before bedtime as those stories would wander in his mind and may scare him at night.
+- Avoid Reading Scary Books to Your Child Before Their Bedtime: Do not allow the child to watch scary shows or read scary stories before bedtime as those stories would wander in his mind and may scare him at night.

 - If the child has nightmares every night for a prolonged period.